CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

 ## Results

-We will test our solution by adding attachment to Sales Order number 4, which has two attachments.
+To validate our solution, we tested it by adding an attachment to Sales Order number 4, which already had two existing attachments.

 ![Sales](./media/custom-controller/sales-orders-list-add-attachment.webp)

-Lets select new Attachment, add confirm our choice with Add Attachment Button.
+We selected a new file and confirmed our selection by clicking the Add Attachment button.

 ![Sales](./media/custom-controller/ds9-add-attachment.webp)

-Afer uploading attachment and attaching it to Sales Order, Add Attachment dialog model and Sales Orders list is refreshed.
-We can see newly added attachment in Attachments dialog and download it.
-Also number of attachments seen in background is increased.
+Once the attachment was uploaded and linked to the Sales Order, the Add Attachment dialog closed and the Sales Orders list refreshed automatically.
+The newly added attachment appeared in the Attachments dialog, where it could be downloaded.
+The attachment count in the background list also updated accordingly.

 ![Sale Order](./media/custom-controller/sales-orders-lilst-after-attachment-add.webp)

-Lastly, we can check Sales Order document directly in SAP.
-New attachment is visible in Attachments tab.
+Finally, we verified the changes directly in SAP.
+The new attachment was successfully visible under the Attachments tab of the Sales Order document.

 ![Sale Order](./media/custom-controller/sap-sales-orders-after-attachment-add.webp)

+---